 I have this in #109 and as others have said its the BEST rosy pink shade ever!!!
 For reference, I'm NC15-20, asian with neutral undertones as I can pull off both warm and cool colors.
 Whenever I wear this my face is brightened and I just look more radiant and glowy.
 It looks awesome with purple/pink e/s and Chantecaille's Joy blush as its a nice cool/neutral pink.
 I've received plenty of compliments with this look.
 Its natural yet stunning.
 The texture of this lipstick is like butter...pure butter.
 Its extremely soft and silky (as name mentions).
 Feels awesome on the lips.
-I love everything about it and I will definitely repurchase these forever.
-CdP please do NOT discontinue these and this colour!!!
-Btw it sells for $65 Cdn, so yeah super pricey.
+I love everything about it but i wouldn't repurchase because it retails for $65 Cdn, and I just don't think any lipstick should cost that much.
+I'll stick to my Estee Lauder Pure Colour lipsticks which are far superior in quality and much more economical.

 This product has just been reformulated.
 You now buy the empty tube and refill as needed.
 The formula has also changed.
 I liked the former product but was not able to use it because I could not be colour matched, I needed 6 clicks to get enough colour (that didn't suit me anyway) - and I have never suited a glossy finish - frankly I look somewhat "cheap" with a gloss finish.
 But the stuff would not end up on teeth.
 I haven't heard any comments yet re the new formulation - my SA was not given testers.
 I tend to keep up on these things due to several allergies and colour problems.